Quick Facts | Answer |

 The tenant is not obligated to clean or make repairs, but if they do not do so before the end of the lease, the landlord can deduct the charges from the security deposit.
 The landlord may make additional deductions from the security deposit if:

-Although California law does not require a specific format for the itemized statement, other than the required code language, a template of an inspection form is provided on page 123 of the California Tenants’ Guide.
+Although California law does not require a specific format for the itemized statement, other than the required code language, the California Tenants’ Guide provides a model inspection form on page 123.

 How Long Do Landlords Have to Return Security Deposits in California?